 Advertisers seek celebrity role models due to their success and good looks.
-But you don’t have to be rich and famous or have less than 10 percent body fat to have an impact on the people around you.
+But you don’t have to be rich, famous, or have less than 10 percent body fat to have an impact on the people around you.

 According to Dr. John DeGarmo, director of the Foster Care Institute, we’re all role models whether we like it or not.

-“We are all walking, talking role models, 24 hours a day,” DeGarmo said.
+“We are all walking, talking role models,” DeGarmo said.
 “Every single one of us is.
 Somebody is looking up to us in some way.
 Somebody is watching what we do and listening to what we say.”

 DeGarmo has thought a lot about the power of role modeling, especially with kids.
 During his tenure as a teacher at a rural high school, he noticed several of his students with a pattern of behavioral problems, academic issues, and poor attendance.